 This syllabus was approved by the Education Committee at Stockholm Business School, Stockholm University, November 14, 2016.
-Revision 2020-04-01 and last revision 2020-12-03 were approved by the Head of Department, Stockholm Business School, Stockholm University.
+The last revision was approved by the Head of Department, Stockholm Business School on April 1, 2020.

 Prerequisites and special admittance requirements

 15 HE credits from Advertising and PR I, or the equivalent.